 What is the difference between "excision" and "resection" surgery?

 Although both excision and resection are used to describe the removal of diseased tissues, excision is different than resection of a lesion.
 When a pathology specimen is called “an excision,” this means it is a complete removal of all endometriosis lesions, as opposed to a resection, where cancerous tissue is hopelessly left behind.
 In other words, while resection surgery is the removal of diseased tissue, it does not confirm that all of said tissue has been removed.
-Excision surgery on the other hand ensures complete, boarder free (i.e. not leaving anything behind) removal of scar tissue.
-This element of “boarder free removal” is important to take not of, as often times resection surgeries do not ensure complete removal of diseased lesions because they cannot guarantee that the diseased tissue has not spread to the surrounding boarders.
-This is one of the main reasons why it is so important to find a surgeon who can ensure complete excision surgery, and not just resection.
+Excision surgery, on the other hand, ensures complete, border free (i.e. not leaving anything behind) removal of scar tissue.
+This element of “border free removal” is important to take not of, as often times resection surgeries do not ensure complete removal of diseased lesions because they cannot guarantee that the diseased tissue has not spread to the surrounding borders.
+This is one of the main reasons why it is so important to find a surgeon who can ensure complete excision surgery and not just resection.